πŸ“š 2024 Sem 5 | Lecture 1 | Economic Growth & Business Cycles | Facts of Economic Growth #baeconomics

 • Unit two delves into economic growth models, including the Solo Model, Golden Rule of Capital Accumulation, Growth Accounting, and Endogenous Growth models, referencing chapters two to six of the same book.

-• The semester exam pattern includes 90 marks, with unit two (modeling) carrying a weightage of 50 marks, while units one and three are equally weighted at 20 marks each.
+• The semester exam pattern includes 90 marks, with unit two (modeling) carrying a weightage of 50 marks, and units one and three combined carrying the remaining 40 marks.

 • The exam format includes multiple-choice questions, one-liners, and short-answer questions, with a focus on detailed study for accuracy.

-• The central question of the course revolves around understanding why some countries are rich while others are poor, with reference to Adam Smith's book "An Inquiry into the Nature and Causes of the Wealth of Nations."
+• The central question of the course is understanding why some countries are rich while others are poor, with reference to Adam Smith's book "An Inquiry into the Nature and Causes of Wealth of Nations."

 22:01